Flight-Free-UK/flight_free_uk_website/source/posts/how-to-ski-flight-free.html.markdown

 Also highly recommended is [Snow Carbon](https://www.snowcarbon.co.uk/), run by ski journalist Daniel Elkan, which tells you everything you need to know about getting to the slopes without flying.
 Daniel puts the train to the test in a race with a ski-journalist friend, to see who can reach the hottub at their Méribel resort first.
 Find out who won [here](https://youtu.be/M5OG8qj79fo).

 Read about how Flight Free UK director Anna Hughes travelled to the Swiss Alps by train [here](https://www.standard.co.uk/lifestyle/travel/sustainable-travel/sustainable-ski-trip-skiing-london-swiss-alps-b1057176.html).

-*\* CO2e calculations vary depending on your source.
-These numbers are based on data from Eurotunnel and Best Foot Forward/Anthesis.
-Figures for driving are based on four people sharing a car.
-The equivalent figure for flying is 162kg CO2e.*